muhammed-saeed/NigerianPidginIDRC/README.md

 The other direction includes the creation of the Nigerian Pidgin NP Penn Discourse Treebank (NP-PDTB)-like dataset.
 To achieve the generation of the NP-PDTB, we first started by using an off-the-shelf translation model that needs this setup:

-First one is using the \cite{lin23low} engine, from  then install the requirments and translate the English pdtb2 into Pidgin,
+First one is using the \cite{lin23low} engine, from  then install the requirements and translate the English pdtb2 into Pidgin,
 ```bash
 pip install -r requirements.txt
 ```